Timothee-U/momo-s-process-t5/docs/ai_usage_log.md

 Date: 2025-09-19

-Permitted uses only:
+AI use cases:
-- Grammar and syntax checks in documentation.
+- Grammar and syntax checks in documentation for files in /docs.
 - Research recall for JSON modeling best practices (no new business logic created).

-Reviewer sign-off:
-- Team members to review and commit any edits to confirm understanding.